|

 Value is in seconds.
 Larger values increase cache hit

-rates and reduce mean response times, but increase
+rates and reduce mean response times, but increase problems

-services (including specifically DNS) the TTL returned
+(including specifically DNS) the TTL returned from the name

 negative-time-to-live service value